©2011 Deborah Richardson

 The interior of the mill in its heyday.
 Click the picture to enlarge.

-A terrible fire in 1885 caused much damage to the mill, leaving little more than a chimney.
+A terrible fire on 13th November 1885 caused much damage to the mill, leaving little more than a chimney.
 This survived until 1935 when the Territorial Army demolished it.

 The picture above is of the mill, gutted after the fire.